jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 2098.0
+>The average increase in cases for the last seven days is: 1978.0
 >
->The last time cases per day were this high was Feb 25 2021: 1 day ago.
+>The last time cases per day were this high was Feb 26 2021: 1 day ago.
 >
->The seven day average then was: 2145 cases.
+>The seven day average then was: 2098 cases.

 >
->The last time cases per day was lower than this was Feb 22 2021: 4 days ago.
+>The last time cases per day was lower than this was Oct 19 2020: 131 days ago.
 >
->The seven day average then was: 2016 cases.
+>The seven day average then was: 1921 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Feb 22 2021.
+>Today marks the lowest 7 day average in the last three weeks.
->
->This was 4 days ago.
-The average was 2016 cases per day.
->
->The current 7 day average case rate is an increase of 4.1 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 129
+>The average increase in hospitalizations per day for the last seven days is: 126
 >
 >The lowest 7 day average reported hospitalizations per day in the last three weeks was on Feb 18 2021.
 >
->This was 8 days ago.
+>This was 9 days ago.
 The average was 113 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 14.2 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 11.5 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)